NLeSC/guide/best_practices/code_quality.md

 (line ending, tabs vs spaces).

 There is support for editorconfig in most editors.
-[Here](http://editorconfig.org/) you can download plugins for your editor of choice.
+The [Editorconfig website](http://editorconfig.org/) provides plugins for your editor of choice.
 If you use eclipse, use [this plugin](https://github.com/ncjones/editorconfig-eclipse).

-The eScience Center editor config file can be downloaded [here](https://raw.githubusercontent.com/NLeSC/exemplum/master/.editorconfig)
+The eScience Center has a [shared editor config file](https://raw.githubusercontent.com/NLeSC/exemplum/master/.editorconfig)

 ## Automatic code formatters and linters